Krande/code-aster-copy/doc/devguide/recommendations.rst

     };

-In the boost::python interface of the ``MechanicalModeContainer`` class, we must add the function:
+In the pybind11 interface of the ``MechanicalModeContainer`` class, we must add the function:

 .. code-block:: c++

     .def( "getStiffnessMatrix", &getStiffnessMatrix )

-Finally, we add the following 3 lines that allow ``boost::python`` to perform type conversions between the variant and the underlying types:
+Finally, we add the following 3 lines that allow ``pybind11`` to perform type conversions between the variant and the underlying types:

 .. code-block:: c++